PRESCRIPTION SHOE INSOLES

 Custom-made orthotics are moulded to your unique arch and foot shape while incorporating corrections to offer increased support, pain relief and prevent reoccurrence of your condition.
 While this may be expensive, cheaper alternatives like off-the-counter insoles or even semi-custom insoles require frequent replacement, fit imperfectly, and may aggravate your situation further.
-When you invest in a bespoke pair of orthotics, you’re also getting a medical evaluation and a treatment solution made with high-quality materials that should last for several years with the proper care.
+When you invest in a bespoke pair of orthotics, you’re also getting an assessment and evaluation from a foot care specialist.
+The custom-made orthotics are made from high-quality materials that will last for several years with the proper care.

 Orthotics rarely feel comfortable at first but wearing them should not be a painful experience.
 Be sure to break in your orthotics properly to ensure that you’re getting maximum results from your pair.

-By following your podiatrist’s treatment plan and advice, any discomfort should be minimised.
+By following your podiatrist’s advice and personalised plan for you, any discomfort should be minimised.
 Over time, your foot structure will adjust to the desired form and there should not be any discomfort.